 Last Look is a term that has become synonymous with unfair trading practices in Forex.
-Last Look basically means that the Bank or LP has the option to reject a trade for any reason that would result in slippage.
-A bank could reject a trade and the order would then fall to the next best available price.
+Last Look means that the Bank or LP has the option to reject a trade for any reason that would result in slippage.
+A bank could reject a trade, and the order would then fall to the next best available price.
 Recently Banks have been penalized for abuses with this practice.
 One example was Barclays that was investigated by the SEC and sanctioned for these abuses.

 LMAX Prohibits Last Look

 The LMAX exchange which does not allow last look on their platform has been leading the crusade against the practice.
 Last look was used and accepted as a practice when a broker has only one source of liquidity.
 Last look was a way to prevent abuses of set trading parameters that are in place to protect the single LP.
 The Forex Market has evolved and very few Forex Brokers these days have a single liquidity relationship.
 Critics of last look feel that in a multi-bank environment the practice is unnecessary and outdated.